 Long term care is quite expensive, with fees that can be several thousands of dollars each month.
 Even if you carefully saved a substantial amount of money over the years, you may find that your savings are completely depleted fairly quickly if you have to pay the expenses of long term care out of your savings.
 You could end up with little extra money to do things that you enjoy and you may not have anything left in your estate to leave your loved ones.

-However, even if your assets are substantial, with careful planning you will be able to receive the care that you need without spending all of your assets.
+However, as an experienced elder law attorney in Long Island will explain, even if your assets are substantial, with careful planning you will be able to receive the care that you need without spending all of your assets.
 To qualify for Medicaid benefits you must have minimal assets.
 Thus, in order to ensure that you qualify in the future, you may need to transfer assets to a specific type of trust to so that it is not considered for Medicaid qualification purposes.
 If you or your spouse is a veteran, you may qualify for certain veteran's benefits that will help you pay for long term health care costs.
-Similar to qualifying for Medicaid benefits, even if you are a veteran you assets are also a factor in determining eligibility.Will and Trust
+Similar to qualifying for Medicaid benefits, even if you are a veteran you assets are also a factor in determining eligibility.Will and trust

-To learn more about the how to protect your assets, how to plan for your long term care, how to plan for possible future mental incapacity and how to plan for the future of your family members, contact the attorneys at Stephen Bilkis & Associates, PLLC.
+To learn more about the how to protect your assets, how to plan for your long term care, how to plan for possible future mental incapacity, and how to plan for the future of your family members, contact the experienced elder law attorneys serving Long Island at the Law Offices of Stephen Bilkis & Associates.
 We will help you develop an overall estate plan that reflects your individual goals.
-Contact us at 1.800.NY.NY.LAW (1.800.696.9529) to schedule a free, no obligation consultation regarding your estate plan.
-We serve individuals throughout the following locations: Long Island, Brooklyn, Queens, Suffolk County, Bronx, Staten Island, Manhattan, Nassau County, and Westchester County.
+Contact us at 1-800-NY-NY-LAW (1-800-696-9529) to schedule a free, no obligation consultation regarding your case.
+We represent clients in the following locations: Long Island, Brooklyn, Queens, Suffolk County, Bronx, Staten Island, Manhattan, Nassau County, and Westchester County.